Budibase/website/content/blog/data/data-sources.md

 Low-code is all about simplifying common development tasks.
 For example, writing queries, or creating CRUD screens.
 Instead of manually writing code for each of these tasks, low-code platforms offer simple interfaces, to expedite and simplify the process of building an app.

-On the one hand, this saves massive amounts of time and effort for even the most experienced of developers.
+On the one hand, this saves massive amounts of time and effort for even the most experienced developers.
 On the other, it democratizes app development, by giving non-technical users to power to build amazing tools.

 ### Why manage data with low-code apps?